Comprehensive review of rules, amendments to chs 2, 5, 40, 41, 44 to 46, 48, 99, 100

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 505.8.
+This rule making is adopted under the authority provided in Iowa Code section 505.8.

 State or Federal Law Implemented

 This rule making implements, in whole or in part, Iowa Code chapters 22, 505, 507, 508, 508E, 514B, 521A and 523A.

 Purpose and Summary